hkzhang-git/ParC-Net/Readme.md

 ```

 ## Acknowledgement
 We thanks authors of Mobilevit for sharing their code.
 We implement EdgeFormer based on their [source code](https://github.com/apple/ml-cvnets).
-If you find this code useful, please cite our paper and [Mobilevit](https://arxiv.org/abs/2110.02178?context=cs.LG)
+If you find this code is helpful in your research, please consider citing our paper and [Mobilevit](https://arxiv.org/abs/2110.02178?context=cs.LG)